lsst-dm/panda_lsst_io/src/user/submit_workflow.rst

 - **YAML configuration**.
 The YAML configuration for BPS submission.

 - **butler configuration**.
-Optional.
-For special jobs with different butler configuration, users need to use correct butler.
+For remote submission, users don't need to configure butler.
+The site admin will configure it for you.

-- **local submission**.
-For the local submission, BPS will create Quantum Graph files locally at first and then submit the workflow to the PanDA system.
-In this case, users need to make sure that the PanDA jobs can access the Quantum Graph directory with correct permission.

 - **remote submission**.
 In the remote submission, the YAML configuration files will be transfered to remote sites (Even the submission is from USDF to USDF is